fabioarnold/nanovg-zig/README.md

 vg.fill();
 ```

-Calling `beginPath()` will clear any existing paths and start drawing from blank slate.
+Calling `beginPath()` will clear any existing paths and start drawing from a blank slate.
 There are a number of functions to define the path to draw, such as rectangle, rounded rectangle and ellipse, or you can use the common moveTo, lineTo, bezierTo and arcTo API to compose a path step-by-step.

 ## Understanding Composite Paths

 Because of the way the rendering backend is built in NanoVG, drawing a composite path - that is a path consisting of multiple paths defining holes and fills - is a bit more involved.
-NanoVG uses even-odd filling rule and by default the paths are wound in counterclockwise order.
-Keep that in mind when drawing using the low level draw API.
+NanoVG uses the even-odd filling rule and by default the paths are wound in counterclockwise order.
+Keep that in mind when drawing using the low-level drawing API.
 In order to wind one of the predefined shapes as a hole, you should call `pathWinding(nvg.Winding.solidity(.hole))`, or `pathWinding(.cw)` **_after_** defining the path.

 ```zig
 vg.beginPath();